The Interaction Concentrator HA Model

 This topic and the following topic contain information about the high availability (HA) model in Interaction Concentrator, and about how you can implement HA for Interaction Concentrator.

-For information about ICON configuration and other Configuration Layer settings that are required in an HA deployment, see the High Availability tab on the Special Configuration Requirements topic in the Interaction Concentrator Deployment Guide.
+For information about ICON configuration and other Configuration Layer settings that are required in an HA deployment, see Configuring for High Availability in the Interaction Concentrator Deployment Guide.